- ホーム

 Full Description

-What would the world look like if we couldn't express outrage against the things we disagree with or support the changes we seek?
+What would the world look like if we couldn't express outrage against the systems we disagree with or support the changes we seek?

 Our right to peaceful protest is under attack, and we must act now!

-Protest!
-Respect It * Use It * Defend It presents a clear understanding and appreciation of the critical role peaceful activism has always played in advancing public good, and to spotlight the need to safeguard this democratic right.
-The book describes more than 40 iconic, inspiring campaigns from around the world.
-Photos, artifacts, inspiring quotes, and more make this a compelling testament to the power of public dissent.
-Guest essays from leaders such as Jane Fonda, Tennessee Representative Justin Pearson, Dolores Huerta, Nemonte Nenquino, and others reveal the role that protest has played in their commitment to fight for change.
-This book, through storytelling and first-hand reflection, encourages readers to themselves engage in peaceful activism — right here, right now.
+Featuring more than 40 iconic campaigns from around the world, the book combines photos, artifacts, and memorable quotes to create a vivid testament to the power of public dissent.
+Guest essays from Jane Fonda, Tennessee Representative Justin Pearson, Dolores Huerta, Nemonte Nenquimo, and others reveal how protest shaped their own commitment to driving change.
+Through storytelling and first-hand reflection, readers are invited to witness, reflect, and engage in peaceful activism—right here, right now.

 Contents